 The impact of additional funding on improving the quality and breadth of PE and sport provision:

-70 more children have participated in competitions throughout the academic year.
+128 children participated in competitions throughout the academic year.

 Individual successes regional/national competitions in gymnastics and athletics.

 15 different afterschool sports clubs have been provided across the academic year with a total of 225 children accessing a club.